 Festool & Air Quality

-The most important thing to know about Festool is that they designed all of their tools (except for the drills) to connect to a vacuum for optimum dust extraction while cutting or sanding.
+The most important thing to know about Festool is that all of their tools are designed to connect to a vacuum for maximum dust extraction while cutting, sanding, or drilling.
 This keeps your workspace clean for a more efficient use of your time, but it also keeps you healthier.
 Saw dust is a known human carcinogen, so by keeping it out of your space and out of your lungs, it means far more than just saving some time on cleaning up after you’ve finished for the day.
 And we’re not just talking about a little bit of dust.
 Festool dust extractors are HEPA certified vacs designed to capture upwards of 98% of the dust kicked up by the tool.
-Here’s a picture from a single eight-foot cut along a piece of three-quarter inch plywood.
-Normally, that ends up in the air and on the floor around you.
 Plus, even the dust extractor is considered a tool, so it’s covered by that same three-year warranty.

 Festool & Technology

-Within the tools themselves, Festool built in some very intelligent technology.
-They have electronic safeguards and controls that help the tool do its job better and protect it from being damaged by overuse.
-Inside their drills, saws, sanders, jigsaws, routers, and planer, are controls to prevent the motor and the control board from overheating, maintain a constant speed under load while using the tool, allow you to adjust the speed at which the tool is operating depending on the type and thickness of material you are working with, plus a few more to safeguard your tool, ensuring it works at peak performance.
+Within the tools themselves, Festool built in some very intelligent technology like electronic safeguards and controls that help the tool do its job better and protect it from being damaged by overuse.
+Inside their drills, saws, sanders, jigsaws, routers, and planer, are controls to prevent the motor and the control board from overheating, maintain a constant speed under load while using the tool, allow you to adjust the speed at which the tool is operating depending on the type and thickness of material you are working with, and others, to ensure it works at peak performance.

 Festool & Craftsmanship